 Tasks are broken down into “Light Tasks” such as estimating retail item prices and improving image keywords, “Medium Tasks,” such as cropping photographs, and “Complex Tasks,” such as conducting voice survey calls and distributing online surveys.

 Data intelligence is only growing as a field, but there will always be an element of human ingenuity that is required for some types of work.
-That’s where platforms like Spare5 present a great opportunity to make some money!

 Learn more about working with Spare5 on their website.